Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 March 2007

-writes a series of mysteries that feature Harry Dresden.
+Jim Butcher writes a series of mysteries that feature Harry Dresden.
 What is his profession?

 Spider-Man.
 The subtitle of the book is The Darkest Hours.